Date de début01/01/2017

 ISPT (NL), POMOV (BE) and UL (FR) will bring all the actors together to create awareness of the project and favour future roll-out of the pilot line in companies across borders AM and DOW are located on the Gent Terneuzen Canal (15km) enabling efficient materials transfer.

 The Carbon2Value project has made significant process on the design and development of the pilot line to treat steel waste gases in view of valorizing CO.
 The engineering of the CO/CO2 separation and the gas handling system has been finalised and the procurement of the installation launched.
 There has been a close cooperation between the partners to define the specifications for the pilots.The DOW pilot has been constructed and delivered at the AM Gent plant, and also been connected the plant gas management system.
 Cold commissioning was completed succesfully.
-The DOW pilot is ready to be started up (planned for February 2019).
-The GMS/PSA has been fully designed and ordered.

 A dissemination strategy was developed and partially implemented to create awareness of the potential of the technology with different stakeholders.
 A identification set for Carbon2Value is supporting these dissemination activities.
+Two official events have been organised with stakeholders, press and policymakers present.